a surviving portion of Loboc Church

 BOHOL TRIP PART 5: LOBOC CHURCH, MAN-MADE FOREST, SHIP HAUS

-LOBOC CHURCH The Church of San Pedro in Loboc, Bohol is the second oldest church in Bohol.
-It was originally built in 1602, but soon reduced to ashes.
+LOBOC CHURCH .
+It is sad to see the second oldest church in Bohol perish because of the 2013 earthquake.The Church of San Pedro in Loboc, Bohol was originally built in 1602, but soon reduced to ashes.
 In 1638, a stronger one was build.
-Located near the river, it has survived a number of floods but not the 2013 earthquake.
+Located near the river, it has survived a number of floods but not the 2013 quake.

 The bell tower of Loboc which is about 100 m (330 ft) across the street from the church also did not survive the earthquake.

-The author amidst the man made forest
+The author amidst the man-made forest

-ShipHaus was never in my itinerary though I’ve seen it once when it was featured on TV.
+The Ship Haus was never on my Bohol trip itinerary.
+Though I’ve seen it once when it was featured on TV.
 The house was just along the highway, at that time I felt like I was having hypoglycemia as I just had coffee for my breakfast, so I asked the driver to stop where there is a sari-sari store.
-Timely because the ShipHaus is just a few meter away.
-Of course I did not the house first, I went straight to the sari-sari store and eat with my driver.
-After eating , that was the time when I look at the house, honestly I was not really impressed.
+Timely because the ShipHaus is just a few meters away.
+Of course, I did not go the house first.
+I went straight to the sari-sari store to look for food and drinks because I was already shaking.
+Honestly, I was not really impressed of the Ship Haus.
 I have seen a couple of these structures in many maritime schools I had visited in my Training and Consultancy Business.
-I didn’t opt to went inside but just took some photos outside.
+I didn’t opt to see inside, instead, I just took some photos outside.
 Of course, I gave some donations as they have a box for it.